RutgersCSSystems/crossprefetch-asplos24-artifacts/README.md

 **2. Running experiments**

-For remote storage execution, we need to run the following scripts on the client node.
+For remote storage execution, we need to run the following scripts on the client node. **(Figure 8a)**

 ```
 cd $BASE/appbench/apps/rocksdb